 I didn’t deal with it very well at the time in all honesty, but I hope that by speaking about it now will help others to deal with it much better than what I did.

-I unfortunately suffered with depression when I was a young teenager, around 14/15, and I visited a counsellor for around a year.
-This experience taught me the importance of talking; something which I have been an advocate of ever since.
+I, unfortunately, suffered from depression when I was a young teenager, around 14/15, and I visited a counsellor for around a year.
+This experience taught me the importance of talking; something for which I have been an advocate of ever since.

 ‘You are a beautiful person and so much better than what these people say about you’.

 Largely because of the bullying, I had a very low self-esteem which followed me for years.

 I don’t believe that many bullies really consider what they do to a person’s mental health – not just at the time, but later in life.

 I think that bullies have their own troubles and mental health challenges which drive them to take it out on others … so I would say that they need to have a think about what is going on in their own life which makes them want to be so mean.

 I would deal with it very differently to how I used to.
 I think the biggest difference is that I now have the confidence to address the situation head-on, and 9 times out of 10, that will nip whatever is going on in the bud.
 Bullies are actually cowards and once confronted, tend to turn their focus elsewhere.

 I would strongly suggest that they speak about what is going on, with family, friends, professionals.
 The more we share our problems and heartaches, the easier we will find it to deal with … the biggest hurdle is speaking out if it’s not something that comes naturally to that person – but if there’s something that I can promise, it really is that a problem shared is a problem halved.

 Sharing isn’t always easy; we want to say a big thank you to Gemma for doing so!